 At The Facial Paralysis Institute in Beverly Hills, globally recognized facial plastic and reconstructive surgeon Dr. Babak Azizzadeh strives to provide cutting-edge care to those who suffer from HFM.
 He aims to teach patients about HFM and help them evaluate various treatment options.

-Hemifacial Microsomia may occur on one or both sides of the face.
+Hemifacial microsomia can occur on one or both sides of the face.
 It is present at birth and affects the lower half of the face, including the ears and mouth.
 These features do not develop properly to match the upper portion of the face and appear asymmetrical and uneven.
-Functional issues, such as breathing problems, may result from HFM deformities.
+Functional issues, such as breathing problems, can result from HFM deformities.

 HFM can occur as a form of craniofacial microsomia, which refers to abnormalities that can affect the development of a patient’s skull (cranium) and face.
 Patients coping with craniofacial microsomia tend to have ear abnormalities that impact one or both of the ears.
 They are also susceptible to abnormalities that can affect the eyes, spine, kidneys, and heart.